Azure-Samples/app-templates-springboot-microservices-on-AKS/README.md

 - Log into the Azure Portal
 - Nagivate the the "petclinic_spoke_eastus" Resource Group
-- Goto GitHub Actions and clink on your latest Deployment
-- Scroll down to the section titled "build_java_aks-microsvr_app"
+- Select the AKS Cluster
-- Open the Section....you will see a table, that list the EXTERNAL-IP.
-- The EXTERNAL-IP will relfect the location of the Deployment.
-- You can utilze the EXTERNAL-IP to view the deployed image.
+- At the top of the page select "Connect" and follow the instructions listed on the Connect to AKS-petclinic